krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 # A software example

-Since the ideas here emerged from the
+Since the ideas here emerged from the software world, let’s begin with a
-software world, let’s begin with a familiar example: task work in a software
+mundane, but familiar example: task work in a software team.
-team.

 By looking closely at how we reason about tasks, we can see how a subtle shift
 to a presence-centered perspective changes not just what we observe, but what
 we measure, and thus can reason about.

 We usually reason about task work using *events* and *snapshots* of the state
-of a workflow in time.
+of a process in time.
 A task “starts” when it enters development, and
 “finishes” when it’s marked complete.
 We track "cycle time" by measuring the
 elapsed time between events, "throughput" by counting finish events, and
 "work-in-process" by counting tasks that have started but not yet finished.